-Disclosure: This post is made possible in collaboration with GraphicStock.
-All opinions, images and love of St. Patrick’s Day craft projects are mine.
+Disclosure: This post is sponsored by GraphicStock.
+All opinions, images and love of St. Patrick’s Day craft projects are 100% mine.

 St. Patrick’s Day is all about green, so of course I love it!
 Plus I’m Irish.

 Today’s post is part of the ongoing Create & Share Challenge organized by Steph of Casa Watkins.
 GraphicStock is this month’s sponsor.
 I hadn’t used this service before, but this project was fun.
 They have images for seriously anything you could ever want.

 Each blogger came up with a fun way to use an image from the site.
 Scroll down to see all of the projects!